NCAA puts Memphis on 3 years' probation, no tourney ban

 The probe began over the recruitment and the short time that James Wiseman spent at Memphis after receiving $11,500 from Hardaway in 2017.
 That’s when Hardaway was coach at East High School in Memphis.
 He wasn’t hired as Memphis’ coach until March 2018, and Wiseman committed to the Tigers in November 2018.

-But the NCAA ruled the money wasn’t allowed because Hardaway was a booster for the program.
-The former NBA All-Star gave $1 million in 2008 to his alma mater for the university’s sports hall of fame, which is named for Hardaway.
+The NCAA originally ruled the money wasn’t allowed because Hardaway was a booster for the program.
+The former NBA All-Star gave $1 million in 2008 to his alma mater for the university’s sports hall of fame named for Hardaway.
+The IARP noted Hardaway had been helping people in Memphis since first going to the NBA in 1993.

 Wiseman played the first game of the 2019-20 season before the NCAA ruled Wiseman ineligible.
 He played two more games after filing a restraining order against the NCAA.

 The IARP says Memphis was informed Oct.
 31 that Wiseman and two other athletes were not eligible because they received money from Hardaway after he became a booster.
-The IARP said Hardaway wasn’t told until after the opening game.
+The IARP said Hardaway wasn’t told until after the opening game Nov.
+5.

 The IARP also wants Memphis to vacate all wins and records of the three games Wiseman played with those reflected in Hardaway’s career records.